AnnaPrus/reactnFlashMemoryCards/README.md

 This application is built with React Native & Redux.

 ## Installation
 First, you have to install Node.js on your computer.
-Got to your project and execute these commands:
+Go to your project and execute these commands:
 ```
 $ npm install
 $ npm start